ARTOBER Marietta celebrates the creativity, culture, and expression of our city.

 HarvestFest

 Marietta’s HarvestFest is an annual festival held each October.
-The festival includes the HarvestFest Arts & Crafts Show, Pie Eating Contest, Touch-A-Truck, Scarecrows In The Square, Costume Contest and Halloween Happenings kid’s festival.
-Enjoy carnival games, inflatable houses, candy and other special activities.
-9am-5pm on the Marietta Square.
+The festival includes the HarvestFest Arts & Crafts Show, Pie Eating Contest, Touch-A-Truck, Scarecrows In The Square, Big Chicken Cornerback’s Coop, Costume Contest and Halloween Happenings kid’s festival.
+The festival is sure to please the whole family!

 Learn more at mariettaga.gov